Jonathan Castro Fernandez

-Jonathan Castro Fernandez, of Yona, died on Aug.
+Jonathan Castro Fernandez, of Yona, died Aug.
 1 at the age of 35.
-Mass of Intention is offered daily at 7 a.m. at St. Francis Catholic Church, Yona.
-Viewing and last respects will be held from 9 a.m. to noon Aug.
+Mass of Intention is offered daily at 7 a.m. at St. Francis of Assisi Catholic Church, Yona.
+Viewing and last respects will be held from 9 a.m.to noon Aug.
 9 at Our Lady of Peace Chapel, Windward Hills, Yona.
-Mass of Christian Burial will be at 10 a.m.
+Mass of Christian Burial will be said at 10 a.m.
 Aug.
 10 at St. Francis Catholic Church.
-Interment to follow at the Family Walk Garden, Our Lady of Peace Memorial Gardens in Windward Hills, Yona.
+Interment will follow at the Family Walk Garden, Our Lady of Peace Memorial Gardens, in Windward Hills, Yona.

 Weekly Online Poll